lxrswdd/lxrswdd.github.io/content/about/_index.md

 <section class="about-text">
   <p>Hello!
 I’m Xiangrui Liu.</p>
   <p>I am currently a PhD student at Arizona State University supervised by <a href="https://yezhouyang.engineering.asu.edu/" target="_blank" rel="noopener">Dr. Yezhou Yang</a>.
-     I completed my undergraduate studies and Master's degree at the University of British Columbia where my supervisors were <a href="https://blockchain.ubc.ca/people/julian-cheng" target="_blank" rel="noopener">Dr. Julian Cheng</a> and <a href="https://cmps.ok.ubc.ca/about/contact/shan-du/" target="_blank" rel="noopener">Dr. Shan Du</a>.
+     I completed my undergraduate studies and Master's degree at the University of British Columbia, where my supervisors were <a href="https://blockchain.ubc.ca/people/julian-cheng" target="_blank" rel="noopener">Dr. Julian Cheng</a> and <a href="https://cmps.ok.ubc.ca/about/contact/shan-du/" target="_blank" rel="noopener">Dr. Shan Du</a>.
+     I serve as a reviewer for ACL, ICCV, CVPR, and NeurIPS.
      I am open to research internship opportunities and academic collaborations.
 Feel free to reach out to me via email <a href="mailto:xiangrui@asu.edu">xiangrui@asu.edu</a>.
   </p>
 </section>